Gems Price Hits $0.0003 on Top Exchanges (GEM)

 According to CryptoCompare, “Gems is a human task crowdsourcing protocol based on the Ethereum blockchain.
 Gems will leverage the blockchain technology to disincentivize malicious actors and reward fair players featuring a staking mechanism to ensure task completion, a trust mechanism to track worker integrity, and a payment system to reduce transaction fees.
 Gems token (GEM) will be used as the utility token within the platform. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Gems directly using U.S. dollars.
-Investors seeking to trade Gems should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Gems using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Gems directly using US dollars.
+Investors seeking to acquire Gems should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Gems using one of the aforementioned exchanges.

 Receive News & Updates for Gems Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gems and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.